resqiar/cube-video-sharing/README.md

     peerjs --port 443

-> If you encountered an error => change port: 443 to port 3030 in script.js and skip step above

 PeerJS Server Started on Port 443.
+> If you encountered an error => change port: "443" to port "3000" in public/js/utils/setup/Setup.js and skip step above

 ### Open a browser

-Open browser and goto http://localhost:3030/
+Open browser and goto http://localhost:3000/

 ### Allow permission

 Allow camera and audio access requested.

-### Enter username
+### Enter username (Optional)

-Username will stored in web session, meaning that it won't be changed or prompted again unless you close the tab
+Username will be stored in the web session, meaning that it won't be changed or prompted again unless you close the tab

-> if you dont specify any name => default name is 'Anonymous'
+> if you don't specify any, the default is 'Anonymous'

 ### Share the link